dailystory/docs/articles/emails/index.md

  - **From** - The from address of your email.
  - **Preview** - The preview text of your email.

 The **Subject** of your email is a descriptive introduction to the body of your email message.
-The subject may contain emojis and personalization tags or script.
+The subject may contain emojis and [personalization tags and scripts](https://docs.dailystory.com/personalization).

 The **From** address must be a valid email address.
 Examples: